iidsample/iidsampe.github.io/index.md

 ---
 <!--# About Me-->
 I am a fifth year grad student at UW-Madison.
 Advised by [Dimitris Papailiopoulos](https://papail.io/) and [Shivaram Venkataraman](https://shivaram.org/) .
 My research interests are primarily in Systems for Machine Learning, especially around distributed training and inference of ML workloads.
+During my PhD I have been very fortunate to intern with Bilge Acun at FAIR, Amar Phanishayee at Microsoft Research and Yucheng Low at Apple.